 If you do have elite status or plan to earn it with this specific card, these benefits may not be as valuable to you.
 But you’ll still get a statement credit of up to $100 for your Global Entry or TSA PreCheck application fee every five years.
 And the card has no foreign transaction fees, which could come in handy when you’re traveling abroad.

 Obtaining Elite Status: If you’re planning to use this card a lot, the Citi® / AAdvantage® Executive World Elite™ Mastercard® can help you earn elite status.
-If you spend $40,000 on eligible purchases with the card per calendar year, you’ll earn 10,000 Elite Qualifying Miles, or EQMs.
+If you spend $40,000 on eligible purchases with the card per the calendar year, you’ll earn 10,000 Elite Qualifying Miles or EQMs.

 Now, earning American Airlines and oneworld®’s elite status involves a few different things;